What is Synechiae Eye?

 • Trauma or Injury: Physical injury to the eye, such as a blow or chemical burn, can cause inflammation that leads to the formation of synechiae.
 It can happen after eye surgery, blunt trauma, or even foreign body penetration.

 • Uveitis (Inflammation of the Uveal Tract): Uveitis, which involves inflammation of the iris, ciliary body, and choroid, is a common cause.
-Inflammation leads to increased protein in the aqueous humor (the fluid in the eye), causing the iris to stick to the cornea or lens.
+Inflammation leads to increased protein in the aqueous humour (the fluid in the eye), causing the iris to stick to the cornea or lens.

 • Infections: Eye infections, particularly those involving the uveal tract, can lead to synechiae.
 Conditions like herpes simplex virus (HSV) keratitis or bacterial endophthalmitis can trigger these adhesions.